Phishing Attacks

 3. Swapped 27.5 million of that DAI for 10,625 ETH to start obfuscating the trail.

-4. Laundered the remaining loot across dozens of mixer addresses.
+4. Routed the remaining funds across dozens of mixer addresses.

 • Clicked a malicious link disguised as a standard DeFi interface.